 - Flexible Care Hybrid: Developing some type of hybrid model or parallel Flexible Care system is another way schools are working with some of these ideas.
 Having Flexible Care as more of a true “urgent care / rapid access” system as an auxiliary to a more traditional “primary care” style system is also a common starting point.

 Other Things that Helped

 There are a handful of other ideas we implemented at the same time that aren’t necessarily part of this model, but are important to how the center functions overall.
 Sharing those here in case it is helpful.

-- Emergency Services Clinician: We hired a full time emergency services clinician who is an expert at crisis assessment and stabilization, and manages nearly all of those situations at our center.
-This position has completely changed how those situations are managed in our center for the better.
+- Emergency Services Clinician: We hired a full time emergency services clinician who is an expert at crisis assessment and stabilization, and manages nearly all of those situations at our center including wrap around communication with local hospitals.
+This position has completely changed how urgent needs are managed in our clinic for the better.